Biography

 Research

-Currently, my research is focused on examining the ecology and distribution on non-native and invasive species in Atlantic Canada, with a strong emphasise on amphibians, reptiles, and several plant species.
+Currently, my research is focused on examining the evolutionary ecology and distribution on non-native and invasive species in Atlantic Canada, with a strong emphasise on amphibians and reptiles in Newfoundland.
 This research includes facets of both the biological and environmental perspective (e.g., how invasion impacts the invaders and the ecosystems they colonise), but also the human perspective of how we can better connect people with science and how communities can be more involved and integrated in biological research.
 That said, I am also always keen to chat about cool research ideas and am a strong advocate for multi-discipline collaborations to tackle ecological challenges.
 So, if you have a research idea and would like to discuss it do not hesitate to reach out.